What 85 Years Of Research Says Is The Real Key To Happiness

 Day 7: Review and lock weekly rhythm

-Pick 2-3 actions to repeat every week.
+Look for actions that were energizing, easy to repeat, and connected to relationships that matter.
+Do not keep everything.
+A sustainable rhythm beats an ambitious plan you drop after two weeks.
 If you want a broader structure for habit retention and skill compounding, adapt the cadence from The Ultimate Learning Skills Workshop.

 Worked Example: Busy But Isolated Product Lead